 A Comprehensive School Site Safety Plan is in development in collaboration with local law enforcement and fire protection agencies and district administration to fulfill Senate Bill 187 requirements.
-Components of this plan include child abuse reporting procedures, teacher notification of dangerous pupil procedures, disaster response procedures, sexual harassment policy, procedures for safe arrival and departure from school, and dress code policy.
-Soledad High School's plan will be completed and shared with staff by January 2024.
+Components of this plan include child abuse reporting procedures, teacher notification of dangerous pupil procedures, response procedures, harassment policy, procedures for safe arrival and departure from school, and dress code policy.
+Pinnacles High School's plan will be completed and shared with staff in January 2024.
 An updated copy of the school site safety plan is available to the public for viewing at the Soledad Unified School District office and the school office.